 ARPANET (the precursor to the internet) was built to connect scarce computing resources across the country to foster research and development.
 It’s designers say that it was never designed to survive a nuclear attack rather, it was built to work around flaky network links of its era.
 The Internet of today is powered by the Border Gateway Protocol (BGP) routing protocol.
 BGP is powerful as it shares information throughout myriad locations about how to send traffic from one part of the internet to another.
 I have seen this protocol work in war simulations with almost no service degradation of military networks during “catastrophic events”.
 The Internet, at its core, is designed to be decentralized, survivable, and accessible.

 For a long time I have been preaching about diversity.
 Not only diversity in your staff but diversity in your service providers.
 Your registrar shouldn’t also house your DNS.
 Your CDN backend shouldn’t be in the same place as your front end.
 While this seems more complex, it’s simplified when using APIs.
 Managing resources with infrastructure as code concepts makes cloud diversity manageable.
-This is why my website’s code is on Github, has DNS at Cloudflare, is hosted through Netlify, and assets are in Google Cloud Storage distributed by Cloudflare.
+This is why my website’s code is on GitLab, has DNS and CDN at Cloudflare, and all assets are in Google Cloud Storage distributed by Cloudflare.
 Why Cloudflare twice (DNS/CDN)?
 It’s free and utilizes Anycast (made possible by BGP) which is a very resilient way to build out Internet scale infrastructure and services.

 If you weren’t aware, after the murder of Heather Hyer in Charlottesville, several neo-Nazi websites were kicked off various service providers.
 Neo-Nazis aren’t good at distributed systems.
 They created single points of failure across their platforms.
 This is good for their detractors and those that oppose hate (at first, I applauded the bans).
 But, as the EFF has warned, the tools used to ban unpopular opinion today could be the tools used to ban truth tomorrow.
 As much as I detest neo-Nazis, fascists, white supremacists, etc. having their right to be online revoked by a handful of major players in the tech space is a little troubling.
 Plus, I really like it when morons, hate-filled people, and racists self identify.
 It makes it very easy to avoid them once they do so.